semanticpy/owlreadyL/README.rst

   - Fix SPARQL query with annotations containing entities
   - Fix property creation when using a Union in the '>>' syntax (e.g. class Prop((MyClass | MyOtherClass) >> str): pass)
   - Fix UMLS extraction in PyMedTermino2
+  - Fix Class IRI with brackets (or other special characters) when writing RDF/XML file

 Links
 -----